 An additional aspect often overlooked when choosing an outsourcing location and, more specially, when defining your outsourcing partner is the cultural difference between countries and companies.
 Let me elaborate a little bit more on this…

 The Cultural Barrier Challenge:

-The effect of different cultures may affect the communication process and the easiness needed to work effectively in an agile world.
+The effect of different cultures may affect the communication process and the easiness needed to work effectively in an Agile world.

-Costa Rica has a “westernized” culture historically aligned with the US.
-Tourism brings over 2 million people every year, the majority coming from the US.
-Also, Costa Ricans have a culture that facilitates communication in a respectful and straightforward way.
+Costa Rica has a “Westernized” culture that is historically aligned with the U.S. Tourism brings in over 2 million people every year, and the majority come from the U.S. Also, Costa Ricans have a culture that facilitates communication in a respectful and straightforward way.

 Every culture has something interesting to learn from.
-From our experience, I can tell that our clients like to work with us, to visit us and learn/practice their Spanish.
+From our experience, I can tell that our clients enjoy working with us.
+They like to visit us and learn/practice their Spanish.
 We even name the sprints using local expressions that they learn.

 I invite you to give it a try!